BobertRobbins/JS8msg/README.md

 <br>
 Installation instructions are found in the Doc directory.
 <br>
 A BETA version is available for Windows 10.
 Copy the <b>JS8msg.exe file</b> to your home directory and execute it.
-The program will build the needed directories and files before starting the main program.
+The program will build the "Doc, Config, Local, Messages, Templates and Tmp" directories and the needed files before starting the main program.